valeryjuli/algorithms_and_dataStructures/documents/Algorithms/Search/Binary Search.md

 ![Binary Search - Grooking](../assets/2021-10-23-23-34-22.png)
 ## Requirements
-* It requires a sorted list of elements.
+- It requires a sorted list of elements.
+- It needs **random access**

 ## How it works?
 Instead of searching looping one by one through the list, we will filter each time by half of the remaining list until we find the element.
 At each iteration we need to know if the element is greater or smaller than our current "guess"